Overview

 Checking for Alerts

-From your class report, click on a student's alerts under the Overview column.
+From your class report, click on data under the Alerts column.

 Accuracy Alerts

 Whenever you see an Accuracy Alert, it's a good idea to check out the student's review pace.
 Often, students who have low accuracy are not reviewing Word Pages effectively.
-If the student is rushing through their review, they may need some guidance on how to approach the Word Pages.
+If the student is rushing through their review, they may need some guidance on how to approach restudying a word.

 Sometimes students have low accuracy and very long review times.
 In this case, check the Inactivity section of the training details.
 If the student has inactive zones, talk to them about their training to make a plan to limit distractions and help them focus.
 If the student does not have inactivity, help them with Word Page review strategies; spending too much time on review can contribute to low accuracy because the student answers fewer questions per training session.